-Eldon Thomas George,
+Eldon Thomas George, (Deceased)

 Eldon Thomas George made international news when he discovered the world’s smallest dinosaur footprints along the shores of the Bay of Fundy.
 His lifelong passion for fossil collecting and his rare finds have brought world experts to his doorstep.

 Eldon George was born and raised in Parrsboro.
 When a bad fall left him unable to play sports with his friends, he roamed the beaches of the Bay of Fundy, teaching himself geology, gemology, and paleontology.
 He became an expert in semi-precious stones and made significant fossil finds: an insect with three pairs of wings, a tiny horseshoe crab that fills a missing link in the area’s natural history, and a complete footprint of a Jurassic-age, crocodile-like creature.

 Mr. George is a community leader and an ambassador for his town and the province.
 He was a founding member of the Nova Scotia Mineral and Gem Society.
 He founded the Rockhound Roundup in 1966, which continues today as the Nova Scotia Gem and Mineral Show, one of the oldest mineral shows in Canada.
 He was the force behind having Stilbite declared Nova Scotia’s provincial mineral in 1999.
 Among his many community efforts, he led the fight to save historic Ottawa House, which is now a museum and centre for genealogical research.